The Wedding Industry Awards 2026

 After making the base layer from subtle gold silk satin-back crepe I ruched and pinned and draped the chiffon layer over the top.
 I wanted to allow the fabric to hang naturally and fold organically, with hidden tiny stitches to hold the placement.

-I then played with different placements for the velvet ribbon.
-I liked 3 & 4, shown here, the best but I put it to the vote on my instagram stories and went with the collective opinion.
-Number 3 was the winner with 49 votes fro my followers, with only 15 votes for the next most popular.
-That was my instinctive choice away, it has the most Grecian flavour, but it was lovely to have the approval of my fans!
+Then I played with different placements for the velvet ribbon.
+I liked 3 & 4, shown here the best, but I put it to the vote on my instagram stories and went with the collective opinion.
+Number 3 was the winner with 49 votes from my followers, with only 15 votes for the next most popular.
+That was my instinctive choice anyway, it has the most Grecian flavour!
+Still, it was lovely to have the approval of my fans!

 The next stages were fixing down the chosen ribbon placement over the carefully ruched and steamed chiffon, then tidying up the back fabric drapes and folding them into the zip.
 The criss-cross strap pattern at the back created itself as I played with the materials on the stand, the way I love to design the best.